How to increase productivity when working from home [5 step practical guide for teams and individuals]

 Nowadays, however, productivity has much more to do with performing complex tasks and presenting results.
 The more intellectual the service provided, the greater the possibility of reducing productivity due to lack of focus, due to bureaucratic difficulties and inadequate team dynamics, for example.
 Make a small project out of every task, adding deadlines.

 So break projects in smaller tasks, otherwise it’s got great chances of being another item of your list that never gets the check-mark.
+Visualize tasks using some simple Gantt chart generator and track deadlines, workload and progress towards your goal.

 3. Create efficient processes.